-Much work remains to be done to isolate the climate change signal from the noise of natural glacial variability.
+Much work remains to be done to predict the future of the East Antarctic.
 To achieve this will require a more detailed understanding of the relative influence of a wide variety of factors that affect the rate of ice discharge over longer time scales; from the influence of ocean currents, to the subglacial bedrock environment, right down to the physics of the ice crystals.
-This in turn requires significant and continued efforts to observe and quantify the processes that control ice-mass loss in East Antarctica, using around based and remote sensing observations, laboratory experiments and numerical modelling, aided by new technologies such as airborne and underwater robotics and super-computing.
+This in turn requires significant and continued efforts to observe and quantify the processes that control ice-mass loss in East Antarctica, using ground based and remote sensing observations, laboratory experiments and numerical modelling, aided by new technologies such as underwater robotics and super-computing.